attakdefand/icadLS/README.md

 Check out the live demo of ICALDS: [https://attakdefand.github.io/icadLS](https://attakdefand.github.io/icadLS)

+**Note:** The GitHub Pages demo is a static version that shows sample results.
+For the full interactive experience with real code analysis, you need to run the application locally with the API server.

 ## Getting Started

 ### Option 1: Using Docker (Recommended for quick start)